Pankajbawane/NetworkSpectator/README.md

 # NetworkSpectator

 A lightweight Swift utility to observe and inspect your app's network traffic during development and testing.
-NetworkSpectator captures requests and responses, lets you browse them in a simple UI, and export your logs for analysis.
+NetworkSpectator captures requests and responses, lets you browse and mock them in a simple UI, and export logs for sharing.

 ## Features